gregleo-econ/Page-Source/markdown/7. Misc/Retrocomputing - ChiWriter.md

 ## Intro

 ChiWriter is a document editor for MsDos with built-in math fonts written by Cay Horstmann in 1986.
 It is available as abandonware on [Cay Hortsmann's Website.](https://horstmann.com/ChiWriter/)

 ## Screenshot

+The look of ChiWriter inspried the theme of this page.
+Look how blue...

 ![ChiWriter in Action](../files/Images/chiwriter.png)